oneduo/laravel-recaptcha-enterprise/README.md

 composer require oneduo/laravel-recaptcha-enterprise
 ```

+## Configuration

 You can publish the config file with:

 ```bash
 php artisan vendor:publish --tag="laravel-recaptcha-enterprise-config"
 ```

-This is the contents of the published config file:
+This is the contents of the published config file, you are required to set the variables accordingly:

 ```php
 return [